protobufjs/protobuf.js/README.md

 **Protocol Buffers** are a language-neutral, platform-neutral, extensible way of serializing structured data for use in communications protocols, data storage, and more, originally designed at Google ([see](https://protobuf.dev/)).

-**protobuf.js** is a standalone JavaScript implementation of Protocol Buffers for Node.js and the browser.
-It works with `.proto` files out of the box, is optimized for fast binary I/O, and supports runtime reflection as well as reflection-free static code generation with strong TypeScript declarations.
+**protobuf.js** is a standalone JavaScript implementation of Protocol Buffers for Node.js and browsers.
+It is tuned for fast binary I/O, battle-tested at scale, can load `.proto` files directly, and supports runtime reflection as well as static code generation with strong TypeScript declarations.

-## About

-protobuf.js has grown from a personal project into a widely used JavaScript infrastructure library for Protocol Buffers.
-It is independently maintained, with participation from the upstream Protocol Buffers ecosystem, and is intentionally not tied to any specific vendor platform, commercial service, or schema registry.

-If protobuf.js is important to your project or organization, especially if you depend on it commercially, [consider supporting](https://github.com/sponsors/dcodeIO) its ongoing maintenance.
+If protobuf.js is important to your project or organization, especially if you depend on it commercially, [consider supporting its ongoing maintenance](https://github.com/sponsors/dcodeIO).

 ## Getting started